 Royal Neighbors is licensed in 43 states and the District of Columbia and not all products are available in all states.

-In its latest financial overview in 2015, Royal Neighbors reported record-setting life sales for the year.
+In its latest financial overview in 2016, Royal Neighbors reported another successful year.
 In addition:

 A.M.
 Best: Rated A- (Excellent) for overall financial strength and ability to meet ongoing obligations to certificateholders (4th-highest out of 15 possible)